ktangsali/physicsnemo-sym/docs/user_guide/basics/lid_driven_cavity_flow.rst

 The neural network will have two inputs :math:`x, y` and three outputs :math:`u, v, p`.

-Modulus Sym comes with several different neural network architectures.
+PhysicsNeMo Sym comes with several different neural network architectures.
 Different architectures may perform better or worse on different problems.
 "Performance" may refer to any combination of time to solution, total memory use, or efficiency when scaling out on a cluster of parallel computers.
 For simplicity and not necessarily for best performance, we will use a fully connected neural network in this example.

-We create the neural network by calling Modulus Sym' ``instantiate_arch`` function.
+We create the neural network by calling PhysicsNeMo Sym' ``instantiate_arch`` function.
 The ``input_keys`` argument specifies the inputs, and the ``output_keys`` argument the outputs.
 We specify each input or output as a ``Key`` object